 If I'm using another method of birth control, do I still have to use condoms?

-Using a condom with another form of birth control is called dual protection.
-It means you’re being super-safe and protecting yourself against both pregnancy and STIs.
+Depends on if you need protection from sexually transmitted infections (STIs).
+No method of birth control other than condoms or internal condoms protects you from STIs.
+Using a condom with another form of birth control is called dual protection since you’re protecting yourself against both pregnancy and STIs.

 Want to learn more?